 - Selected by students of merit as a teacher who "Made a Difference" in the life of those students and acknowledged for excellence as a distinguished educator in Who's Who Among America's Teachers 2000, 2002 & 2004.

-- Recognized as an outstanding educator whose dedication, commitment, and guidance are represented by student work selected for National Honors (1) 2016, (2) 2017, (1) 2018 and American Voices nominee (1) 2018 by Scholastic Art & Writing Awards.
+- Recognized as an outstanding educator whose dedication, commitment, and guidance are represented by student work selected for National Honors (4) American Voices nominee (1), Gold Keys (26), Silver Keys (45), Honorable Mentions (44) by Scholastic Art & Writing Awards

-- Certification of Appreciation from Cardinal Stritch University-Office of Field Experience and Clinical for Service as a Cooperating Teacher 2014.
+- Cardinal Stritch University-Office of Field Experience and Clinical for Service as a Cooperating Teacher 2014 and Carthage College as a Cooperating Teacher 2020-21.

 - Recognized as a teacher who "inspired a love of learning and captured memories which makes you the kind of teacher students will remember for the rest of their lives" by Scholastic Student Treasures Team 2016.